 Governance is a material consideration for the sector and all of the state's ratings.
-Massachusetts' financial practices are generally very strong, including consensus revenue estimating, multiyear financial plans/five year forecast.
-Late budgets are common, but the delays typically result from a multilayered approval process that requires three separate budgets to be combined into one final document.
+Massachusetts' governance practices are generally very strong, including consensus revenue estimating, multiyear financial plans/five year forecast.
+We expect strong governance practices will continue and will be central to navigating the economic downturn.

+Late budgets are common in Massachusetts, but the delays typically result from a multilayered approval process that requires three separate budgets to be combined into one final document.
 Interim budgets are put in place to ensure continuing operations and payment of debt service.